Brandon Barlow: The Growth of a Program and a Man

 And now, thanks to the COVID-19 blanket waiver, Barlow and Co. have the chance to see it all come to fruition with a 2021 season that could be BC’s best in more than a decade.

-BARLOW SAID IT all started with a group chat, where he and the fellow Class of 2016 commits supported each other and built confidence heading into their freshman year on the Heights.
+BARLOW SAID IT all started with a group chat, where he and his fellow Class of 2016 commits supported each other and built confidence heading into their freshman year on the Heights.

 “We all had the same mentality that we were going to help turn BC around and change it into a new program,” Barlow said.
 “At that point, I had no idea what that journey would entail.”